OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-As a country known for its beautiful religious sites and the iconic Taipei 101, Taiwan doesn’t seem like much of an adventure destination.
+Known for its beautiful religious sites and the iconic Taipei 101, Taiwan doesn’t seem like an obvious adventure destination.
 However, when tourists leave the thronging cities and head for the countryside, they find that there are more than a few white-knuckle-inducing activities out there to experience.

 Taiwan lacks a reputation for being a diving destination, but that doesn’t mean that it’s not a great place to venture into the deep.
 There are many locations and diving clubs scattered throughout the island, but the coastal area of Kenting is by far the best place in terms of both weather and diving spots.
 Diving centers such as Taiwan Dive offer courses and trips throughout the year.